alegaio7/Azure-Backup-Snapshots-Cleaner/README.md

 Azure Backup Vault is one way to protect VM disk in Azure in an easy way, however, it does not provide a way to automatically remove old snapshots.

+I found (the hard way) that a single disk can have up to 500 snapshots, after which the backup process will fail.

 This function is designed to run on a schedule and remove old snapshots based on a set of filters.

 ## Configuration